darkalchemy/Pu-239/README.md

   * set_perms.php : ensures all files have correct the user:owner and permissions set, also removes the DI_CACHE_DIR directory
   * uglify.php : generates the needed js/css files seen in public/js and public/css, also removes the DI_CACHE_DIR directory
   * update_db.php : updates the database to the current schema
-  * usersfix.php : adds users to userblocks and userachiev tables, usually not needed
+  * usersfix.php : adds users to userblocks and usersachiev tables, usually not needed
-  * validate_images.php : verfies the images in public/images/proxy/ are valid images, removes those that may be invalid
+  * validate_images.php : verifies the images in public/images/proxy/ are valid images, removes those that may be invalid

 #### Notes:
 If sudo is necessary to run uglify.php without errors, then you have the permissions set incorrectly.
 See the wiki for a brief example.